Wednesday, 30 March 2016

 METHOD :

-Take the milk in a heavy bottomed container and put on the oven.
+Take the milk in a heavy bottomed container and put on the gas top.
 Let it boil for 8-10 minutes.
-We will not let it turn reddish.
+We will not let it brown.

 Add the sugar and boil for another 5 minutes.
 Now add the cardamom powder if you are using it, stir and pour in the bowl.
 Let it turn to lukewarm state.

-This setting of temperature is very important for setting yogurt.
+This setting of the temperature is important for setting the yogurt.
 Once the milk is luke warm, beat the plain yogurt and add to the lukewarm milk.
 Gently stir.

 Cover with a plate or lid.
 Cover the bowl again with a deep bottomed vessel.
 Now wrap a heavy towel all over.